 Since there is no radiation, as with CT scans or X-rays, we can use ultrasound imaging even with people who have pacemakers, take certain medications, or are pregnant.
 Ultrasound can also be used in conjunction with other procedures, such as guiding a needle biopsy or aspiration.

-If you have foot pain, call Dr. Hal Abrahamson, Dr. Daniel E. Orozco, Dr. Elvis Rosero, and Dr. Babak Nouri for an evaluation.
+If you have foot pain, call Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero for an evaluation.
 We can use ultrasonography if needed to determine the cause of your pain and recommend the best treatment for it.
 Our team of podiatrists has over 100 years of foot care know-how, enhanced by the latest technology to treat any condition.
 Call us today in Rego Park, NY, at (718) 896-4433 or at our Plainview and Flushing offices.
 If you’re pressed for time, request an appointment online from the comfort of your home!